-Step Two Put three of these patterned triangles together.
+Step Two Put 3 of these patterned triangles together.
 Alternatively draw another equilateral triangle with sides of 4 triangle lengths each and mark the edges into 4 equal lengths.
 Shade the nine small triangles as shown.
 Note the larger 'hole' and the three smaller 'holes'.
-All the diagrams below are scaled down to reduce them in size.